WATCH: St Andrews Raisin Monday festivities take place following lockdown wait

 The first-year "children" were given fancy dress costumes to wear to descend on St Salvator's Quad for the giant shaving foam fight.

-It was the first Raisin Monday since the pandemic began two years ago.
+It was the first Raisin Monday since the pandemic began almost two years ago.

 Read More